Mercury Grand Marquis: Chassis and powertrain

 A revised frame featured hydro-formed frame rails, an aluminum #2 cross-member, and was now fully boxed.
 According to Mercury, the new frame was 20% more resistant to vertical bending.
 Coil-over front shocks were adopted, with revised steering knuckles, revised upper control arms, and new aluminum lower control arms.
 In the rear, mono-tube shocks were introduced; they were also inverted and mounted outside the frame rails.
 The new suspension required that Mercury change the wheel designs to those with a high-positive offset.
 A quiet EBD booster with a mechanical panic assist system was added, improving front-rear brake bias.
 An electronic variable assist rack and pinion power steering replaced the previous recirculating ball system; the new steering unit was also speed-sensitive and 22.5 pounds lighter than the previous configuration.
 The exhaust system was re-designed with frame-mounted hangers.

 The 4.6L V8 engine and the 4R70W four-speed automatic transmission were carried over.
 The engine featured a knock sensor and revised tuning, rated at 224 hp with a single exhaust system and at 239 hp with dual exhaust.
 Horsepower and torque ratings would remain the same through to the end of production in 2011.
 The oil pan was enlarged by 20% to six quarts.
 Other changes included a re-designed intake manifold with an aluminum water crossover, and an electronic return-less fuel system with a revised EGR setup.
 The updated engine was distinguished by a redesigned engine cover, featuring a silver "V8" emblem; the oil filler cap was moved to the passenger-side valve cover, and the power steering fluid reservoir was relocated from the timing cover to the radiator shroud.
 A new and improved variable-speed electronic radiator fan replaced the outgoing two-speed unit.

 Interior

-The redesigned Grand Marquis featured updated door panels and redesigned controls, but retained the previous dashboard, which has been used since 1995.
+The redesigned Grand Marquis featured updated door panels and redesigned controls, but retained the previous dashboard, which had been used since 1995.
 Seats featured revised upholstery and larger front headrests.
 A new dual media (cassette/CD) radio was initially standard, and became optional midway through the 2003 model year.
 Wiper-activated headlights were now standard.
 A shoulder belt was added for the rear middle passenger along with second-generation rear child seat anchors, and side airbags were introduced as an option; they became standard for 2009.